-- Place lid or pickle pipe and canning ring on jar.
-Tighten lid or canning ring.
+- Place lid or pickle pipe and canning ring on the jar.
+Tighten the lid or canning ring.

-- Place jar in a warm place that averages between 72 – 78°F.
+- Place the jar in a warm place that averages between 72 – 78°F.

 - If using only a lid on the jar, release the lid daily and retighten.
 This will release some of the carbon dioxide gas that is produced by the fermentation process and prevent your jar from breaking.
 (Using a pickle pipe will help you skip needing to release the lid daily.)

 - After a few days, check the texture of the cucumbers.
-If they are to your liking, you can remove the weight and put a lid on the jar and refrigerate your cucumbers.
+If they are to your liking, you can remove the weight, put a lid on the jar ,and refrigerate your cucumbers.
 If they have not reached a satisfactory texture, continue to allow them to ferment.
 By 7 days, remove the weight, put a lid on the jar, and refrigerate your cucumbers.

-- Please note, after 7 days of fermentation, the cucumbers, which are now lacto-fermented pickles, will taste salty.
-Over the next few weeks during refrigeration, the pickles will absorb more of the brine increasing their flavor and the brine will become less salty.
+- Note, after 7 days of fermentation, the cucumbers, which are now lacto-fermented pickles, will taste salty.
+Over the next few weeks during refrigeration, the pickles will absorb more of the brine, increasing their flavor, and the brine will become less salty.

 - Lacto-fermented pickles will stay fresh, refrigerated, for approximately 6 months.